 Using your pick, strum through just the top four strings.
 If your chord sounds muted at all, make sure your fingers are coming down right on the tips.

-Go through your process of committing this chord to memory.
+Chord Tip: Go through your process of committing this chord to memory.
 Make the chord shape for thirty seconds, take it off, shake out your hand, and repeat.
 If it takes you a few seconds to make the shape, that’s okay.
 Take a look at the chord shape when you make it to remember what it looks like, and remember what it feels like as well.

-One bonus tip I want to give you is to have your guitar set up by a professional.
+Bonus Tip: Have your guitar set up by a professional.
 It usually only costs $20-30, and it’s worthwhile.
 Your guitar will be easier to play and your practice time will be much more enjoyable.

 Now let’s go through the open G major chord, and this is probably the hardest chord of the Beginner Guitar Quick-Start Series.
 I’ll show you two different ways you can play this chord, using either your first, second, and third fingers, or using your second, third, and fourth fingers.
 I recommend using your second, third, and fourth fingers, but let’s take a look at the chord shape first.